oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 ```
 In the above grammar, the condition_clause represents a Boolean
 expression that will be used to select (filter) TOSCA nodes that are
-valid candidates.
+valid candidates for fulfilling the requirement that defines the node
+filter.
 TOSCA orchestrators use node filters are follows:
-- Within a node template definition using the `select` directive:
-  - Orchestrators select a external node of the same type as specified in the
-    node template that also fulfills the condition_clause of the node_filter.
-  - Note that the context within which the node filter is evaluated is the
-    potential target node to be selected.
-Specifically, this means that the SELF
-    keyword in any TOSCA Path expressions refers to the node.
-- Within requirement definitions or assignments:

 - Orchestrators select an initial set of target node candidates based on
   the target capability type and/or the target node type specified in
   the requirement definition.

 - A node in this initial set is a valid target node candidate if, when
   that node is used as the target node for the requirement, the node
   filter condition clause evaluates to True.

-  - Note that the context within which the node filter is evaluated
+- Note that the context within which the node filter must be evaluated
   is the relationship that is established to the target node as a result
   of fulfilling the requirement.
 Specifically, this means that the SELF
-    keyword in any TOSCA Path expressions refers to the relationship.
+  keyword in any TOSCA Path expressions refer to that relationship.

 The following example shows a node filter that will be used to select
 a Compute node based upon the values of its defined